-When organising birthday party timelines, it can be easy to get tangled in multiple people’s calendars and have-to-dos.
-After all, it’s only natural to want all your favourite people together for your birthday.
+When organizing birthday party timelines, it can be easy to get tangled in multiple people’s calendars and have-to-dos.
+After all, it’s only natural to want all your favorite people together for your birthday.
 However, nine times out of ten you will find that at least one of your fav humans will have something else going on on the exact date you have in mind.

 This is when you have to remember that it’s your party, sweets.
 Choose the date that works for you, and your top three non-negotiables, e.g., your partner, your parent/s, and your bestie.

 Of course, it doesn’t have to be on your actual birthday; it could be the weekend before or the weekend after.
 Or you may prefer to host it in the middle of the week to keep things on the tamer end of the spectrum… Whatever the case may be, make sure it works for you.

 Once you’ve got the date pinned down, immediately send out a save the date so your guests can block it out on their calendar.
 You can always share the details of the party closer to the time; just get them booked for your event first.